jaymedavis/hubble/README.md

 	high   - only works with numbers. this is the over-the-threshold amount (the number will display as configured in config.coffee [red]) low    - only works with numbers. this is the below-the-threshold amount (the number will display as configured in config.coffee [also red])

+### If you will be using multiple screens (pressing a key to toggle between them).
+	screen - a single key (example 'a' ... when you press a, this dashboard will show)

+At anytime, you can press escape to return to your default screen.

 A Simple Board with pre-set values
 ----------------------------------